 I'd like to thank journalist Jeanette Adib from the bottom of my heart for having provided us teenagers with stuff that made our dreams come true.
 How happy was I reading, re-reading, cutting and pasting material published by 'Revista do Rock'.

-Paul Anka (old) & Rita Pavone (new) at Revista do Rock in its 4th year of existence.
+Paul Anka (old) & Rita Pavone (new) on the cover in its 4th year of existence.

 Jeanette Adib, the editor of Revista do Rock welcomes Connie Francis, who had flown from Rome to Rio de Janeiro in early February 1965.
 Miss Francis had performed 'Ho bisogno di vederti' at the competition Festival di San Remo 1965; Brazilian impresario Abraão Medina. is seen on the right of Miss Francis.

-Revista do Radio # 48, June with Connie Francis in Rio at the cover; 1965.
+Revista do Rock # 48, June, with Connie Francis in Rio at the cover; 1965.

 Revista do Rock # 56 with Trio Esperança, Sergio Murilo & Shawn Elliott in 1966.

 Brazilian rock had many phases.
-First came those old acts like Nora Ney, Cauby Peixoto, Agostinho dos Santos that eventually sang fox-trots.
-When Bill Haley & His Comets went to #1 in Brazil, multinational labels like RCA Victor, Columbia, Odeon (EMI) drummed up their staff to sing anything related to the new craze so Nora Ney was told to record 'Rock around the clock' in English but it could not compete with the original product.
-Agostinho dos Santos went a step further and covered Bill Haley's 'See you later alligator' as 'Até lógo, jacaré'... then Cauby Peixoto recorded 'Rock em Copacabana' written by publicity man Miguel Gustavo which is considered the first Brazian rock'n'roll.
+First came older acts like Nora Ney, Cauby Peixoto, Agostinho dos Santos who usually sang fox-trots.
+When Bill Haley & His Comets went to #1 in Brazil, RCA Victor, Columbia, Odeon (EMI) drummed up their older staff to sing anything related to the new craze so Nora Ney was told to cover 'Rock around the clock' in English.
+It could not compete with the original product.
+Agostinho dos Santos went a step further and covered Bill Haley's 'See you later alligator' as 'Até lógo, jacaré'... then Cauby Peixoto recorded 'Rock em Copacabana' written by publicity man Miguel Gustavo which is considered to be the very first Brazilian rock'n'roll.

-In 1958, guarania-singer Carlos Gonzaga covered Paul Anka's 'Diana', which went to Number One all over the country.
-By mid-1959, an unknown teenager from Taubaté-SP covered Neil Sedaka's 'Stupid cupid' which was the best selling single of the year.
+In 1958, guarania-singer Carlos Gonzaga covered Paul Anka's 'Diana', which went to # 1 all over the country.
+By March 1959, Celly Campello, an unknown teenager singer from Taubaté-SP covered Neil Sedaka's 'Stupid cupid' which became the best selling single of the year.

-Three years later, in 1962, an instrumental guitar-band called The Jet Blacks took a cover of The Shadows' 'Apache' to #1 and changed the landscape... every young man wanted to buy a guitar and become a rock'n'roller.
+In 1962, an instrumental guitar-band called the Jet Blacks took a cover of The Shadows' 'Apache' to #1 and changed the landscape.
+Every young man & his dog wanted to buy a guitar and become a rock'n'roller.

 Revista do Rock - no. 6 - Rio, 1975